 If you subscribe to anything-goes and freedom of speech and the human right of ignorance you can say profit is income of the business sector if you subscribe to scientific principles (material/formal consistency, dimensional homogeneity) you cannot.
 To lump income (= flow) and profit (= difference of flows = accounting balance) together is a category mistake.

-The fact that the representative economist cannot until this very day tell the difference between profit and income is the proof of utter scientific incompetence since 200+ years.*
+The fact that the representative economist cannot until this very day tell the difference between profit and income is the proof of utter scientific incompetence for 200+ years.#1

 (1) I have translated the argument into accounting.
 It is self-explanatory: